eaasglobal/docs/depin.md

  • Special rewards and bonuses are available based on user location, fostering localized participation and impact.

 **Spending:**
- • The $Depin token enables users to purchase CO2 credits, participate in the ESG marketplace, and engage in EAAS buyback programs.
+ • The $DEPIN token enables users to purchase CO2 credits, participate in the ESG marketplace, and engage in EAAS buyback programs.
  • Users can convert CO2 credits to fiat currency directly within the app or engage in peer-to-peer or peer-to-business sales.
  • Location-based bonuses and team-up challenges further enhance spending opportunities, encouraging collaboration and community involvement.

 **Staking:**
- • Users can stake their $Depin tokens within the app, earning a competitive annual percentage rate of 14% for keeping their CO2 credits within the ecosystem.
+ • Users can stake their $DEPIN tokens within the app, earning a competitive annual percentage rate of 14% for keeping their CO2 credits within the ecosystem.
  • Businesses can utilize staking as a means of facilitating reporting and compliance with ESG standards directly within the app, streamlining processes and enhancing transparency.

 ## Unleashing the Value of Green Energy

 With EAAS GLOBAL's innovative approach, everyone can participate in the green energy revolution, earning carbon credits for their environmentally-friendly actions.
-The $Depin token ecosystem, fueled by buybacks from CO2 credit auctions, ensures sustainability and growth.
-By empowering users with versatile earning, spending, and staking capabilities, the EAAS RWA token is poised to drive widespread adoption and engagement, accelerating the transition towards a cleaner, greener future for all.
+The $DEPIN token ecosystem, fueled by buybacks from CO2 credit auctions, ensures sustainability and growth.
+By empowering users with versatile earning, spending, and staking capabilities, the $DEPIN token is poised to drive widespread adoption and engagement, accelerating the transition towards a cleaner, greener future for all.

 ## About EAAS GLOBAL